meeber/style-type-thing/README.md

 ### Accessibility

 Every new thing that's added to a project, whether it be a language feature, framework, or library, reduces the accessibility of the code.
 Sometimes all that's gained in return is elegance or performance.
-This isn't a good exchange.
+This often isn't a good exchange.

 The question isn't: "Does this new thing add any value?"